csc7/PP1_CI_TGC/README.md

 <br><br>

-21. As owner, I want my brand to be promoted and reinforced, so users associate geophysical services for the energy transition with my company..
+21. As owner, I want my brand to be promoted and reinforced, so users associate geophysical services for the energy transition with my company.

 | FEATURE | ACTION | EXPECTED RESULT | ACTUAL RESULT |
 | --- | --- | --- | --- |